Denver Nuggets Roster 2023-2024 and Starting Lineup Today

 Who is the worst Nuggets starter?

-Mark Smith playing 9 minutes with 0 rebounds, 0 assists, and 0 points earned was the worst performance in the last game with the team in the league.
+Christian Braun playing 15 minutes with 4 rebounds, 0 assists, and 2 points earned was the worst performance in the last game with the team in the league.

 Who is the current head coach of the Denver Nuggets?